nMaax/mouseBot/README.md

+# Amphetamine - Mouse bot

-This python script is going to make you mouse move automatically around a little box in the screen
+This python script is going to make your mouse move automatically around a little box in the screen

 You can always kill the script with these 3 alternatives: